DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-14-reconfirming-a-deferred-offer-iteration.md

 Given that DfE don’t have a confirmed set of courses until rollover occurs, providers need to reconfirm deferred applications when the new cycle starts.

+## Changes from the previous iteration

+We made the following content tweaks from the [previous iteration](/manage-teacher-training-applications/reconfirming-a-deferred-application/):

+The button now says ‘Review offer’ instead of ‘Check and confirm’ which confused some participants.

+The proceeding page h1 is similar to the button text with ‘Review deferred offer’ and is now using the warning text component to explain the specific situation to users.

+The check answers page says ‘Review offer’ so that it matches the button and is consistent when the course is available in the next cycle without requiring any changes.

 ## How it works

-When the next cycle begins any deferred applications will be in the application list.
+When the next cycle begins any deferred offered will be at the top of the application list.

 {{ appFigure({
   image: {